Daupler/coding-challenge/README.md

   - Filters by the issue ID

 - Use the provided [JSON data](spa_mock_data.json) to mock API calls
+- Send your code to (coding-challenge@daupler.com).
+You are welcome to send a zipped folder or share it using Github.

 ### Notes

 - You do not need to write any tests
-- You do not have to use strict TypeScript
+- You do not have to use strict TypeScript, though it is preferred (at Daupler we TypeScript with strict mode disabled)

 ## Alternative: Share an existing project